kovanostra/Udacity-projects/Self Driving Car Engineer/Finding Lane Lines on the Road/README.md

 In this project, I have created a pipeline able to detect line markings on the road.
 This pipeline uses a traditional openCV approach and its implementation can be found in the P1.ipynb.
-The line detection is implemented in a dataset consisting of 3 videos and that can be viewed after executing the jupyter notebook.
+The line detection is implemented in a dataset consisting of 3 videos, which can be viewed after executing the jupyter notebook.

 My pipeline consists of the following five steps: